DHTMLX/docs-suite/docs/guides/datacollection/loading_data.md

 You can save changes made in the data to the server side using the [`save()`](data_collection/api/datacollection_save_method.md) method of Data Collection.
 The method takes the following parameter:

-- `url: string | IDataProxy` - the URL of a server side or DataProxy with the URL configured
+- `url: IDataProxy | string` - the URL of a server side or DataProxy with the URL configured

 For example: